Jiacheng-WU/naive_paxos/README.txt

         - P first send PREPARE to A1, A2, A3 with proposal number n = 3;
         - A1, A2, A3 recv PREPARE and PROMISE not to respond other proposal less than n = 3;
             - But these three message arrives late until the next propose action.
-        - P find it is timeout to receive PROMISE, and repropose PREPARE with n = 6;
+        - P find it is timeout to receive PROMISE, and re-propose PREPARE with n = 6;
             - But these three message just lost and A1, A2, A3 didn't receive it.
         - P then receive message in the previous round with n = 3;
             - If we do not identify the proposal number,